Jay Long

 Jay Long (born c.
 1977) is an American college football coach and former center.
 He is the head football coach for Chadron State College, a position he has held since 2012.
 He was previously the head coach for the Black Hills State Yellow Jackets football team from 2009 to 2011.
-He also coached for Wayne State.
+He was the defensive line coach for Wayne State.
 He played college football for Chadron State as a center and professionally for the Casper Cavalry and Rapid City Red Dogs of the National Indoor Football League (NIFL).